Franklin Graham: Early life and education

 William Franklin Graham III was born in Asheville, North Carolina, on July 14, 1952, to evangelist Billy Graham and Ruth Graham, the fourth of their five children.
-Following local tradition, Franklin was given the family name, which had been passed down to the eldest son.
-His grandfather was named William Franklin Graham and was known as Frank within the family.
-His father, William Franklin Graham II, was called Billy Frank by his parents.
-Franklin was named William Franklin Graham III and called Franklin by his parents, to avoid confusion.

 His father, Billy Graham, was one of the world's most renowned evangelists and civil rights advocates.
 The father originated from North Carolina, and was of Scots-Irish descent.
-His mother, Ruth Graham (née Ruth McCue Bell), was a Chinese-born American, born to the medical missionary family of L. Nelson Bell, who served as head of the Presbyterian hospital in Qingjiang, China (300 miles northeast of Shanghai), Ruth thus being raised in China, in a household that taught "dependence on God..., love for his word, [and] concern for others above self."
+His mother, Ruth Graham (née Ruth McCue Bell), was born in China to the medical missionary family of L. Nelson Bell, who served as head of the Presbyterian hospital in Qingjiang, China.
 Ruth's father, Franklin's maternal grandfather, Lemuel, in addition to his decades of medical missionary service, was a co-founder of Christianity Today.

 Graham was raised in a log home in the Appalachian Mountains of North Carolina, surrounded by a family deeply committed to Christian ministry.
 During Franklin Graham's childhood, the Graham family lived in a house near Asheville, North Carolina.
 As his father, Billy Graham, gained national recognition, an increasing number of tourists began visiting their home daily.
 To ensure greater privacy, the family purchased several acres of land in the mountains outside of Montreat, North Carolina, where they built a log house named Little Piney Cove.
-Since Billy Graham was frequently away preaching, Franklin's mother, Ruth Graham, oversaw the construction of the home.
 Even after relocating to Little Piney Cove, the Graham family occasionally faced harassment from strangers, including death threats directed at Billy Graham by radical groups.
 Due to security concerns, the FBI recommended installing a security fence with electronic gates around the property.
 According to Franklin Graham, the family agreed to the measures, which effectively deterred unwanted intrusions.